Shepherd King · Chapter 1

 The oil was still in his hair.
 He could smell it when the wind shifted—olive oil and something else, something that had no name in any language Davin knew, pressed into his scalp by the trembling hands of a prophet who had said almost nothing and left before the bread was broken.

 Davin of Bethlehem sat on the ridge above the south pasture and watched the sun go down behind the hills of the Shephelah.
 Below him, sixty-three sheep grazed in the last light.
 He had counted them twice.
 He always counted them twice.
-His father said it was excessive.
-His brothers said nothing about his shepherding because his brothers said nothing about him at all.
+His father called it excessive.
+His brothers said nothing.
+They rarely said anything about him.

 He had been anointed king of Yisrael three hours ago.
 He was sitting in a field with sheep.

 The prophet Shemuel had arrived at his father’s house at midday, unannounced, carrying a horn of oil and the weight of a man who has done something like this before and does not enjoy it.
 Jesse had assembled his sons in order.
 Eliav first—tall, broad, the one who looked like a king should look.
 Then Abinadav.
 Then Shammah.
 Then the rest, in descending order of their father’s pride.
-Seven sons, washed and dressed, standing in a line while the most powerful prophet in the kingdom walked past them like a man reading shelves in a library and finding nothing worth opening.
+Seven sons, washed and dressed, standing in a line while the most powerful prophet in the kingdom walked past them like a man searching a row of vessels and finding each one empty.

 “Are these all your sons?” the prophet had asked.

 Jesse had paused.
 The pause was the thing Davin would remember longest—not the oil, not the prophet’s hands, but his father’s pause when asked if he had another son.
 As though the answer required calculation.
-As though Davin’s existence was a fact that needed to be retrieved from storage rather than one that lived in the front of a father’s mind.
+As though Davin’s existence had to be fetched from some back chamber of memory instead of living at the front of a father’s mind.

 “There is still the youngest,” Jesse had said.
 “But he is keeping the sheep.”